byCARREON/My-UNIX-Workshop-Project/README.md

-# Unix Workbench Project
+# My Unix Workbench Project by Juan CarreÃ³n
-My project's run date and time:
+My project's run date and time is:
-Mon Apr 25 22:13:31     2022
+Mon Apr 25 23:05:40     2022
-\nThe number of lines of code contained in guessinggame.sh:
+Total number of lines in guessinggame.sh:
-27
+24